nhnifong/MKS_SERVO42/README.md

 ## Installation

-To install this library, download the repository and place it in your Arduino `libraries` folder, or use the Arduino Library Manager to search for `MKS_SERVO42` and install it directionectly.
+To install this library, download the repository and place it in your Arduino `libraries` folder,

+Please note that that this repo nhnifong/MKS_SERVO42 differs signifigantly from it's upstream. the one in the arduino library manager is Alireza's

 ## Usage